thatcsharpguy/that-c-sharp-guy/en/_drafts/opening-files-xamarin-forms.md

 LoadApplication(_app);
 {% endhighlight %}

 When our app is launched to open a file, a method is called in the `AppDelegate` class, it's name is `OpenUrl`.
-In order to handle the icoming file, we must override it.
+In order to handle the icoming file, we must override it...

+Now, here is where I'm stuck.
+I can't manage to open the file inside `OpenUrl`. even though that I get an *uri* pointing to the resource recently opened.
+If I use such *uri*  I get a weird exception.

+Are you familiar with opening fles in Xamairn.iOS? please help me to implement this feature in the sample code.